syncfusion-content/maui-docs/MAUI/TabView/Getting-Started.md

 Items can be added to the control using the `ItemsSource` property of [SfTabView](https://help.syncfusion.com/cr/maui/Syncfusion.Maui.TabView.SfTabView.html).

-Using ItemsSource, objects of any class can be given as items for SfTabView.
-The views corresponding to the objects can be set using the HeaderItemTemplate for the header items and ContentItemTemplate for the content.
+Objects of any class can be given as items for `SfTabView` by using `ItemsSource`.
+The views corresponding to the objects can be set using the `HeaderItemTemplate` for the header items and `ContentItemTemplate` for the content.

-Create a model class with TabItems collection property initialized with required number of data objects   as shown in the following code example.
+Create a model class using the TabItems collection property that is initialized with the required number of data objects, as shown in the following code example.

 {% tabs %}